darklang/dark/README.md

 Go to `http://localhost:8000/admin/ui-debug` instead of `/admin/ui`.

-# Versioning oplists

-Oplists are versioned by the hash of the "shape" of their structure.
-If you change the structure of an Op (including the nested structure), then the binary version will no longer load.
-See serialize.ml for migrations.

 # Debugging ppx stuff

 PPX is an ocaml preprocessor we use.
 The ppx libraries are all pretty